 - Possibility to add images, videos, banners, and CMS blocks to the navigation bar;

 - Option to include external URLs in the menu;

 - Menu Builder tool;

 - Menu customization without editing CSS file;

-- Option to add labels to menu items;
+- Possibility to add labels and icons to the menu items;

 - Sticky menu bar;

 - Ability to add a widget with product images in the menu;

 - Compatibility with Amasty Shop by Brand and Page Builder;

 - Compatible with GraphQL;